Help Center> Scalable File Service> Getting Started> Mount a File System> Mounting a CIFS File System to ECSs (Windows)

 Mounting a CIFS File System to ECSs (Windows)

-After creating a file system, you need to mount the file system to ECSs so that they can share the file system.
+After creating a file system, you need to mount it to ECSs so that they can share the file system.

 This section uses Windows Server 2012 as an example to describe how to mount a CIFS file system.

-An SFS Capacity-Oriented file system can support either the NFS or CIFS protocol.
+An SFS Capacity-Oriented file system can use either NFS or CIFS.
+It cannot use both protocols.

 Prerequisites

-• You have created a file system and have obtained the mount point of the file system.
+• You have created a file system and have obtained its mount point.

-• At least one ECS that belongs to the same VPC as the file system exists.
+• At least one ECS that is in the same VPC as the file system is available.

-• The IP address of the DNS server for resolving the domain names of the file systems has been configured on the ECSs.
+• The IP address of the DNS server for resolving the file system domain name has been configured on the ECSs.
 For details, see Configuring DNS.

 • You need to mount the file system as user Administrator.
 You cannot switch to another user to mount the file system.